EBISPOT/gwas-deposition-ui/README.md

 #### Deploy Updates to Production
 The Gitlab plan for the Deposition UI is configured to deploy new tags to the production environment.
-* Create a new tag using `git tag` from your local repo (Remember to update `master` before tagging) or using the GitHub interface to create a Tag
+* Create a new tag using `git tag` from your local repo (Remember to update `master` before tagging) or using the GitHub interface to create a tag
 * Once the [Gitlab plan](https://gitlab.ebi.ac.uk/gwas/gwas-deposition-ui/-/pipelines) notices the tag, the updates will be deployed to production